Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 ![img](assets/sample_data_set.png)

 ### Creating Example Databases, Schemas, Tables and Warehouse
+Let's create the databases, tables and warehouse using the default names.
-- Make sure you are in the folder on your laptop where you cloned the sample code from Github.
-You will want to be at the top level where you see the sub-folders of 000_admin, 100_raw, etc.
+- Make sure you are in the folder on your laptop where you cloned the sample code.
+You want to be at the top level where you see the sub-folders of 000_admin, 100_raw, etc.
-- Let's create the databases, tables and warehouse using the default names.
 - Run Snowsql from the command line.
-This will create all the databases, schemas, tables and a warehouse that are needed for this sample code.
+This will create all the databases, schemas, tables and a warehouse that are needed for this lab.
 ``` sql
 snowsql -a <account_name> -u <username> -r sysadmin -D l_env=dev -f ddl_orch.sql -o output_file=ddl_orch.out
 ```
+- End of the output should show success like this screenshot.

 ![img](assets/snowsql_success.png)

 ### Example Line Items
-As part of the quickstart, we will monitor specific line item records.
+As part of the labs, we will monitor specific line item records.
 1. Login to your Snowflake account and open a worksheet.
 2. Copy and paste this query into a worksheet.
 ``` sql